Intermediate9 questionsFull Guide

 The Explanation

-What hoisting actually is
+What hoisting actually is — two-phase execution

-1. Creation phase — the engine scans your code and allocates memory for all declarations before a single line executes.
+1. Creation phase (Compilation) — the engine scans your code and allocates memory for all declarations before a single line executes.

 var — hoisted and initialized to undefined